William2333333/YOLOv7/README.md

 4. Finish the training part for the modified YOLOv7 model

 ## Jobs we still need to do
-1.Compare the YOLOv5 and the YOLOv7 and the modified YOLOv7
+1. Compare the YOLOv5 and the YOLOv7 and the modified YOLOv7
-2.finish the testing part and produce the chart 3.complete the presentation slides
+2. Finish the testing part and visulize the results
+3. Complete the presentation slides

 ## How to train the modified model